Ninacheng222/human-ai-interaction-for-privacy-management-prompt-eng/README.md

 ### You can run `test.py` to see example
 - First put the testing JSON file under `/sample_data` folder
 - (Optional) You can customize your user prompt in `test.py` for multi-turn dialogue
-    - for example, "name and adress only" for `BudgetRequestSummary.json`
+    - for example, "name and institution only" for `BudgetRequestSummary.json`
 - Then run the script with the filename as an argument

 ```